Clark Family Mental Health and Disability Scholarship

 Purpose of Scholarship

-To provide financial support for nonprofit professionals working in the fields of mental health, behavioral health, or developmental disabilities within the eight-county area surrounding Rochester (Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, and Yates counties) who wish to pursue a graduate degree in their field.
+To provide financial support for nonprofit professionals working in the fields of mental health, behavioral health, or developmental disabilities within the eight-county area surrounding Rochester (Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, and Yates counties) who wish to pursue a master's degree in their field.
 The intent of this scholarship is to elevate the state of practice and increase the number of individuals serving in the fields of mental health, behavioral health, or developmental disabilities.

 Number and Size of Awards

-Number of awards varies; maximum award $5,000 annually.
-The amount awarded will be determined based on the student's actual cost of attendance, financial need, and receipt of other available grants and financial resources.
+Number of recipients and award amounts vary; maximum award $7,500.
+The amount awarded will be based on the student's actual cost of attendance, financial need, and receipt of other available grants and financial resources.
 Award paid in one lump sum or split between two semesters based on award amount, enrollment status, and college attending.

 Allowed Use of Award